go-martini/martini/README.md

 ~~~

 ## Contributing
 Martini is meant to be kept tiny and clean.
-Most contributions should end up in the [martini-contrib](http://github.com/codegangsta/martini-contrib) repository.
+Most contributions should end up in a repository in the [martini-contrib](https://github.com/martini-contrib) organization.
 If you do have a contribution for the core of Martini feel free to put up a Pull Request.

 ## About